robotsorcerer/FARNN/data/README.md

 ## Modifications to original algorithm

-This is my implementation for a SISO-based input-output mapping recontruction using the algoithm described in Wang and Chen's [paper](http://ieeexplore.ieee.org/xpl/abstractAuthors.jsp?arnumber=1643442).
+This is my implementation of a SIMO-based nonlinear function approximator of an input-output mapping using among others the algorithm described in Wang and Chen's [paper](http://ieeexplore.ieee.org/xpl/abstractAuthors.jsp?arnumber=1643442), [He and Asada's 1993 work](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=4793346&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D4793346), [On rectified linear units for speech processing.
+ICASSP, IEEE International Conference on Acoustics, Speech and Signal Processing - Proceedings.](http://doi.org/10.1109/ICASSP.2013.6638312) and  [Feedforward networks training speed enhancement by optimal initialization of the synaptic coefficients.
+IEEE Transactions on Neural Networks, 12(2), 430–434.](http://doi.org/10.1109/72.914538).
 Feel free to modify the code to a MIMO system as you might want.

-- Rather than using the sigmoidal network activation functions which are prone to saturation in the hidden layers of the network, I adopt the rectified linear units, or ReLUs, as proposed by Zeiler, M. D., Ranzato, M., Monga, R., Mao, M., Yang, K., Le, Q. V., … Hinton, G. E. (2013) in their Google paper:  [On rectified linear units for speech processing.
-ICASSP, IEEE International Conference on Acoustics, Speech and Signal Processing - Proceedings.](http://doi.org/10.1109/ICASSP.2013.6638312).

-This avoids the active region consuming too much memory bandwidth and reduces algorithm complexity in terms of finding optimal regions within the input nonlinearity activation function that is non-saturated such as Yam and Chow proposed in the 2001 paper [Feedforward networks training speed enhancement by optimal initialization of the synaptic coefficients.
-IEEE Transactions on Neural Networks, 12(2), 430–434.](http://doi.org/10.1109/72.914538).

 ## Test code

 To test this code, make sure `posemat7.mat` is in the root directory of your project.
 If you have other data other than the above (i.e.single input, six outputs), pass it to the script trainer, `rnn.lua`, using the `-pose` argument.
-The code will compute the input, output and overall order of your nonlinear system based on [He and Asada's 1993 work](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=4793346&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D4793346) of using Lipschitz coefficients for estimating input-output model orders, it will compute the optimal number of input variables and then perform the multilayered perceptron training required to identify your system structure.
+The code will compute the input, output and overall order of your nonlinear system based on [He and Asada's 1993 work](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=4793346&url=http%3A%2F%2Fieeexplore.ieee.org%2Fxpls%2Fabs_all.jsp%3Farnumber%3D4793346) of using Lipschitz coefficients to estimate input-output model orders, it will compute the optimal number of input variables and then perform the deep network training required to identify the system structure.

 There are two ways to run the script.
-1) With an mlp network, i.e. 1 input, 1 hidden layer and the outputs; and 2) with an mlp network followed by a recurrent network as originally proposed by Wang and Chen.
-I have made some changes to the original Wang and Chen proposal by using an nn.ReLU() squasher instead of the tanh() and sigmoid activators.
+1) With an mlp network, i.e. 1 input, 1 hidden layer and the outputs; and 2) with an mlp feedforward network followed by a recurrent network as originally proposed by Wang and Chen.
+I have made some changes to the original Wang and Chen argument by using an nn.ReLU() squasher instead of the tanh() and sigmoid activators.
 Also new to this `rnn` implementation is the addition of two hidden layers in the feedforward network instead of one.
-So instead of a single hidden network, we use forward an input layer to a single hidden layer, squash the result with nn.ReLU() and connect this nonlinear layer to a 6 layered hidden node.
-In the recurrent layer, we first squashed feedforward node with a sigmoid function before we forward the six-layered output to a 6-hidden layer node; we then do a self-adaptive feedback of neurons in the recurrent layer back to the output of the feedforward node.
+So instead of a single hidden network, we forward an input layer to a single hidden layer, squash the result with nn.ReLU() and connect this nonlinear layer to a 6 layered hidden node.
+In the recurrent layer, we first squash feedforward node with a sigmoid function before we forward the six-layered output to a 6-hidden layer node; we then do a self-adaptive feedback of neurons in the recurrent layer back to the output of the feedforward node.
 The `nn.Repeater` was used to apply all the `Twist` elements of the head motion to the inputs.

 1) In mlp mode, run the `rnn.lua` script as

 ```bash
 	th rnn.lua -model mlp
 ```

-to train a multilayered perceptron model and save the resulting network to the `network` directory.
+The optimizer is the mean-squared-error by default.
+The above arguments will train a multilayered perceptron model and save the resulting network to the `network` directory.
 The directory can be changed by passing a folder name to `-netdir` on the command line.

 2) In rnn mode, run the `rnn.lua` script as